YasinSaberi/YasinSaberi/README.md

 #### Passionate about Linux, Cloud, and Automation

 I'm a computer engineering student at Isfahan University of Technology (IUT) on a journey to become a **DevOps Engineer**.
 I love building scalable, automated systems and bridging the gap between development and operations.
-I'm constantly exploring new technologies and applying them to real-world challenges.
+I continually explore new technologies and apply them to real-world challenges.

 </div>